 A fifth-wheel adapter is designed to move empty fifth-wheel/kingpin trailers.
-This accessory is used in combination with fork holders, which must have been previously installed on the T-head of the T-bar (see 9.13).
+This accessory is used in combination with fork holders, which must have been previously installed on the T-head of the T-bar (see 9.13 Fork holders (swivel receivers) and forks).

-FIGURE 70 - FIFTH WHEEL
+FIGURE 68 - FIFTH WHEEL